VeryGoodOpenSource/dart_frog/docs/docs/advanced/daemon.md

 Dart frog daemon is a standing process that, during its lifetime, will be used by first and third-party tools to manage, build, and diagnose dart frog projects.

-By design, a daemon is able to manage multiple projects simultaneously.
-The daemon can run multiple application instances of the same project if necessary.
+By design, the daemon is able to manage multiple projects simultaneously; it can also run multiple application instances of the same project if necessary.

-The daemon can be started by running the `dart_frog daemon` command.
-The daemon uses [JSON-RPC](https://www.jsonrpc.org/) over stdin/stdout to receive and send messages.
+To start using it,  install the Dart Frog CLI and run the `dart_frog daemon` command.
+Once running, communicating with it can be done via [JSON-RPC](https://www.jsonrpc.org/) over stdin/stdout to receive and send messages.

 The messages can be sorted in three types: